 Prevention, early detection and timely intervention of college substance misuse issues are vital if students want to reduce the number of alcohol and other drug-related problems they have on campuses today.
 National Institute on Alcohol Abuse and Alcoholism research shows that college students who receive a single individual counseling session will often significantly reduce their substance misuse.
 It is up you, the student who is now in charge of his or her life, to realize choices about drinking and drugs are critical.
 You need to party smart.
 And if you get in trouble with substance misuse, you need to seek help.
 It is your future.

-Because substance misuse affects every person on our campus, we offer several programs to help students like you make safe and informed decisions about substance use.
+Because substance misuse can affect every person on our campus, we offer several programs to help students like you make safe and informed decisions about substance use.
 If you think you might need help, your primary care physician or a doctor on campus can give you advice and refer you for treatment if you need it.
-And don’t worry.
-Doctor-patient relationships are confidential—even here at college.
+And don’t worry, doctor-patient interactions are confidential—even at college.

 How to Help a Friend or Yourself

 Through training and education, clinical research and compassionate care, we can help change the future for those struggling with substance misuse.
 We've compiled a number of resources - here at West Virginia University, at the state level and on the national level - to help connect individuals to the information and services that they need.

 Professional and confidential help is available from The Carruth Center.
 It’s free, confidential and a good place to start if you’re ready for some straight talk about alcohol, drugs and you.
 Please call your school counseling center and make an appointment to see one of our counselors.
 Let’s talk!